mrinalcs/mrinalcs.github.io/_posts/2023-10-13-building-vbstat.md

 ```
-ug alumni
-  {% for student in site.students %}
+for each student in students
-    {% if student.ug %}
-      {% capture current_year %}{{ "now" | date: "%Y" }}{% endcapture %}
-      {% assign current_year = current_year | plus: 0 %}
+  if student has admission_year
-      {% assign pass_out_year = student.ug | plus: 3 %}
+    calculate pass_out_year = admission_year + 3

-      {% if current_year >= pass_out_year %}
+    if current_year >= pass_out_year
-        <li>{{ student.title }} (UG: {{ student.ug }})</li>
-      {% endif %}
-    {% endif %}
-  {% endfor %}
+      display student as alumnus
+    else
+      display student as current
+    end if
+  end if
+end for
 ```

 ### Scholars page
-This page is incomplete as I didn't have much information about.
-I didn't find any information on the Internet.
+The scholars page remains incomplete due to limited information to populate it.

-## Features
+## Additional Features

-Heres few things added to this site .

 ### Offline
-This works if ones loaded the webpage it works offline as well.
-I intentionally add this as when offline I can access pdf files without downloading.
+The site is designed to function offline after initial loading, allowing access to PDF files without downloading, enhancing usability in low-connectivity scenarios.

 ### Hotwire: Turbo
-For smooth transition I have added HOTWIRE TURBO which  make possible pag e transition wihout refresh which I liked so added to this project.
+Hotwire Turbo is integrated for seamless page transitions without full refreshes, improving navigation speed and user experience.

 ### Normalization of Url

-For Student, Alumni page to fix username and url problem i write this plugin for GitHub, Facebook, Twitter, LinkedIn, Instagram, Google Scholar, personal websites, and YouTube.
+A custom plugin normalizes URLs for social media and academic platforms (e.g., GitHub, Google Scholar), ensuring consistent linking across student and alumni pages.

 ### DistFilter
 The purpose of this filter is to remove HTML comments from the default layout.
 Using gsub method with a regular expression to replace all HTML comment.

 ## Deploying
-This reposetory [vbstat](https://github.com/mrinalcs/vbstat) was created by [me](/) and forked it from [@vbstat](https://github.com/vbstat) github account and deployed to [https://vbstat.github.io](https://vbstat.github.io/)
+This reposetory [vbstat](https://github.com/mrinalcs/vbstat) was created and forked it from [@vbstat](https://github.com/vbstat) github account and deployed to [https://vbstat.github.io](https://vbstat.github.io/).
+Multiple branches are maintained for safe experimentation, with the main branch serving as the primary contribution point.

-## Seo
-Used Jekyll-seo-tag for seo.
-I have added all infromation which are already available on the Internet.
-One thing just do is bring all of them in one place.

 ![Google search result](/assets/img/building-vbstat/vbstat-google-search-result.jpg)
 *vbstat google search*

-## Branches
-I have created multiple branches only to keep revert if anything goes wrong when large changes done.
-So only contribute or check main branch.

 ##  Resources